 - optional: cooked bacon, crumbled or croutons for garnish

-In a 4 to 5 quart pot, heat olive oil on medium heat.
+- In a 4 to 5 quart pot, heat olive oil on medium heat.

-Add potatoes, chicken broth, water and salt.
+- Add potatoes, chicken broth, water, and salt.
 Cover with a lid.

-Stir in the reserved cooked broccoli and cheddar cheese.
+- Stir in the remaining cooked broccoli and cheddar cheese.
 Continue stirring until the cheese is completely melted and blended.
 Season with fresh cracked pepper to taste.

-Optional: Before serving, top each bowl with some crumbled bacon pieces or croutons.
+- Optional: Before serving, top each bowl with some crumbled bacon pieces or croutons.